Haula’s OT winner leads Predators over Stars 1-0

 NASHVILLE, Tenn.
+(AP) — When Nashville and Dallas play, 60 minutes never seems long enough.

-(AP) — Erik Haula scored at 3:32 of overtime to give the Nashville Predators a 1-0 victory over the Dallas Stars on Saturday night.
+Erik Haula scored at 3:32 of overtime to give the Predators a 1-0 victory over the Stars on Saturday night.

 Juuse Saros made 28 saves for Nashville, winners of three of four.